jdonnelly36/M-GAM/README.md

-# Interpretable Machine Learning for Datasets with Missing Values
+# Interpretable Generalized Additive Models for Datasets with Missing Values

-This package contains the code used for `Interpretable Machine Learning for Datasets with Missing Values`.
+This package contains the code used for `Interpretable Generalized Additive Models for Datasets with Missing Values` (https://arxiv.org/abs/2412.02646).

 All package version information is available in `requirements.txt`.